 If you’re new to the creative side, you might not be familiar with the jargon.
 A swipe file is where efficient copywriters stash ideas—think screenshots of successful marketing postcards, headlines, imagery and copy.
 This way, writers and designers don’t have to start from scratch on every direct mail project.
 They’ve got a nest egg of marketing postcard ideas at the ready whenever their creativity needs a boost.

 If you want to stockpile direct mail examples, we suggest starting with your own mailbox.
-Take pictures of any compelling direct mail postcards you receive, and add them to your swipe file (ideally jotting down a couple notes about what you like as you go).
+Take pictures of any compelling postcards (or any direct mail pieces, really) that you receive, and add them to your swipe file (ideally jotting down a couple of notes about what you like as you go).
 If you work on a team, have your colleagues do the same, as they should receive different marketing postcards than you, assuming they’re receiving data-driven, personalized direct mail.

 Direct Mail Ideas in My Swipe File